txt/aa24/docs/projects.md

         of such models
         - See [here](https://pymoo.org/problems/test_problems.html)
         - Try to avoid the really simple ones.
-        - The DTLZ models are really widely used (but I fret they are simplistic).
+        - The DTLZ models are really widely used (but I fret they are simplistic):
+          - and [DF](https://pymoo.org/problems/dynamic/df.html) looks pretty cool.
 1. The DODGE algorithm tried to evalute a small number of items using a tabu trick [^agrawal].
 If ever we do things, pick things that are far away from what we picked before.
    - "far away":